IBM/CodeEngine/thumbnail/README.md

 How workloads
-are split across projects is up to the developer, but one thing to remember is that workloads within a project can talk to each other over a private network, while talking across projects do not.
-Something to consider when grouping things.
+are split across projects is up to the developer, but one thing to remember is that workloads within a project can talk to each other over a private network, while talking across projects will not.
+That's something to consider when grouping things.

 If you already have a project then you can skip this first command if you'd like, but if you have not created one yet then let's create one: